skiphansen/pano_progfpga/README.md

 The second generation (G2) supported two DVI monitors.
 Revision A and B of the G2 devices were based on the Spartan-6 LX150 which is the largest chip in the family.
 The revision C G2 device is based on the smaller LX100 device which is still quite large by hobbist standards.

 Unfortunately for Pano Logic, but fortunate for FPGA hobbists Pano Logic when out of business in 2012.
 Shortly thereafter **TONS** of both new and used Pano Logic devices started showing up on ebay for very little money since they were pretty much useless without support.
-Even today (April 2019) both versions of the Paro Logic devices are still  readily available on ebay for little.
+Even today (April 2019) both versions of the Pano Logic devices are still  readily available on ebay for little.

-Tom Verbeure has spent a lot of time reverse engineering the Paro Logic devices and created a absolute mind blowing raytracing demo that runs on a G1 device.
+Tom Verbeure has spent a lot of time reverse engineering the Pano Logic devices and created a absolute mind blowing raytracing demo that runs on a G1 device.
 It was the [Hackaday article](https://hackaday.com/2018/12/07/racing-the-beam-on-a-thin-client-in-fpgas/) article on his project that originally attracted my attention to the Pano hacking scene.

 Tom's article also got the attention of Wenting Zhang who added support for the G1's SDRAM and USB controller as well as making it possible to execute code on a soft processor directly from the SPI flash.
 I can't wait until he finishes porting his [Verilog Boy](https://hackaday.io/project/57660-verilogboy-gameboy-on-fpga) project to the Pano.